alextac98/Gridfinity/README.md

-# gridfinity
+# Gridfinity
-My collection of Gridfinity models and other things
+My collection of Gridfinity models and other Gridfinity related things